 F. UNC Asheville’s Human Resources Representative will verify the employee’s eligibility and:

-1. For courses at UNC Asheville – Human Resources will forward the application to the University Bursar to complete the processing.
-The employee should make a copy of the Tuition Application Waiver form for his/her records prior to submitting the form to Human Resources.
+1. For courses at UNC Asheville – Human Resources will forward the Director of Student Accounts to complete the processing.
+The employee should make a copy of the Tuition Application Waiver form for their records prior to submitting the form to Human Resources.
 The employee may verify that the course was approved through OnePort.

 2. For courses at another UNC Institution – Some universities require that employees use their university’s Tuition Waiver Application form rather than UNC Asheville’s.
-This is permissible, but the employee must also forward a copy of the approved form to UNC Asheville’s Human Resources office.
+This is permissible, but the employee must also forward a copy of the approved form to UNC Asheville’s Office of Human Resources.

 The UNC Policy Manual, Chapter 1000.2.2